 segments (joints) in multiple directions, the safe and

 sequenced balance depends on healthy fascial that glides

 on its' muscle.

 Imbalance from "sticky" fascia might feel like a "kink" in the houlder when throwing a ball without an apparent injury to the shoulder.
 The site of pain and the fascia problem might be at different locations in the body; compensations an be the reported pain.

 Fascia should slide or glide over its’ muscle fibers.
 Stickiness or adhesiveness of fascia can inhibit the smooth gliding in a directional path over two or more joints/segments.
 When a directional path of nerve activity is affected, pain due to dysfunctional imbalance of a joint, will likely occur.

-Stecco FM addresses mysterious pains and dysfunctions ranging from ankle pain with no sprain, to chronic digestive problems, or an arthritis diagnosis without positive x-ray findings.
+Stecco FM is a medical method of assessment and treatment.
+It that addresses mysterious pains and dysfunctions ranging from ankle pain with no sprain, to chronic digestive problems, or an arthritis diagnosis without positive x-ray findings.
 Since internal organ and glandular fascia connects to fascia of muscles, internal systems can be dysfunctional if the fascia is pulling on your "insides" in an imbalanced fashion.
 Stecco FM is a highly recognized and accurate method of assessment and treatment that addresses many health problems in addition to joint and muscle pain.